 While we happened to make up this imaginary opening to an MBA admissions essay, it’s not far off from many of the first drafts we receive from the applicants we work with.
 This biggest problem with this introduction is that it includes a quote from a famous book.

 Using quotations from famous literature, plays, and films is one of the biggest red flags in an admissions essay, and something we ask applicants to avoid using or to cut 95% of the time.
-Below, find out why we think using quotes in your essays is a bad idea, and one of the few ways in which you can utilize quotes in an admissions essay to great effect.
+Below, find out our MBA admissions consulting experts’s insight into why we think using quotes in your essays is a bad idea, and one of the few ways in which you can utilize quotes in an admissions essay to great effect.

 Use Your Own Words!